keithalewis/math/opm.md

 buy side customers go long on trades that are underpriced and short on trades that are over overpriced.
 Eventually trading reality catches up and the sell side firm loses money.
-Even worse, a "clever" trader might find an internal arbitrage in the system they use to give the appearance of making profit.
+Even worse, a "clever" trader might find an internal arbitrage that gives the illusion of making profits.

 The Fundamental Theorem of Asset Pricing identifies arbitrage-free models and provides an arbitrage if they are not.
 As [@Ros1978] showed, this is